Mortgage Options to Consider

 What mortgage features are best for you?

-- How often can you make your payments?: By switching from monthly payments to accelerated weekly or biweekly payments, you can pay off your mortgage faster.
-Explore your options for mortgage payments and see how much interest you could save by using the Mortgage Calculator, under the Resource section.
+How often can you make your payments?: By switching from monthly payments to accelerated weekly or biweekly payments, you can pay off your mortgage faster.
+Explore your options for mortgage payments and see how much interest you could save by using the Mortgage Calculator below.

 What types of mortgage charges might you have to pay?